PagingMatt/flog/README.md

 ...
 ```

-Now your value is wrapped in the monad there are three infix operators that can drive your computation.
+Now your value is wrapped in the monad there are four infix operators that can drive your computation.
+The first two are used to drive computation, while the second two are used to record logs.

 ```ocaml
 val (=>=) : 'a t -> ('a -> 'b) -> 'b t